 Specially designed mug comes in two halves, each with its own handle.
 Work together to keep the liquid inside the mug.
 Have pairs dip the mug into a large bucket and race to pour it into another bucket.
-A perfect new field day activity.
+A perfect new field day or carnival activity.
 Also suitable for tailgate fun with adult beverages.
 Mug is made from ABS plastic and is approx. 4.7”W x over 8”H. Includes 2 mug halves to make up one mug.

 Family Fun Activities:

 Goal: To see which team can use the Team Mug to transfer as much water as possible from one container to another container.

 - 1 Team Mug per team (or have the teams compete sequentially, set a competition time and just use one mug)

 - 2 large containers; one container will hold the reservoir of water and should be wide at the top to allow players to hold onto their half of the mug and dip it into the container.
 A 15 to 20 gallon tub will work best.
 A 5-gallon bucket can be used as the reservoir but will definitely be more challenging.
 The second container is what the players will dump the water that is in the mug into.
 A 5-gallon bucket will work for this container.
 Ideally the 2nd container should have graduation markers that indicate how much water is in the container.

 - Determine and advise each team how much time they will have to try to fill the 2nd container.

 - Set the two containers any desired distance apart from one another.
 20’ to 30’ works well.